revanth-ambala/A-CRM-APPLICATION-FOR-WHOLESALE-RICE-MILL/Create Developer Account And Activation.md

 # A-CRM-APPLICATION-FOR-WHOLESALE-RICE-MILL
+Here's the updated GitHub README including the additional steps for verifying and activating the Salesforce Developer Account:

+---

 # Salesforce Developer Account Creation

-This project outlines the steps taken to create a Salesforce Developer Account.
+This project outlines the steps taken to create and activate a Salesforce Developer Account.
 The steps were completed successfully, and screenshots are provided for verification.

-## Steps to Create a Developer Account
+## Steps to Create and Activate a Developer Account

 1. **Visit the Salesforce Developer Signup Page**
    - Go to [Salesforce Developer Signup](https://developer.salesforce.com/signup).